(as of December 31, 2019)

 The Company’s subsidiary has been named as a defendant in a civil lawsuit in the United States related to the alleged patent infringement and trade secret violation.

 The Company’s subsidiary has been named as a defendant in a lawsuit filed in November 2008 in the United States District Court for the Eastern District of Texas (hereafter “the Court of First Instance”).
-The Court of First Instance entered a final judgment in June 2016 against us in the amount of 77.3 million U.S. dollars, However, the Company’s subsidiary immediately filed a notice of appeal at the Court of Appeals for the Federal Circuit (hereafter “the Court of Second Instance”).
+The Court of First Instance entered a final judgment in June 2016 against us in the amount of 77.3 million U.S. dollars, however the Company’s subsidiary immediately filed a notice of appeal at the Court of Appeals for the Federal Circuit (hereafter “the Court of Second Instance”).
 In July 2018, the Court of Second Instance rejected the judgement of the Court of First Instance for payment of compensation and conducted the retrial order at the Court of First Instance.
-The Group has revised provision for loss on litigation to 22 million U.S. dollars (2.403 million yen) from 79 million U.S. dollars in accordance with the above judgement of the Court of Second Instance for the year ended December 31, 2018.
-This estimate may be changed as the case progresses.

 b.
 (Civil lawsuit related to the alleged violations of the competition law)